Automating SSH Key Rotation on Hetzner Servers

 IdentitiesOnly yes

-IdentitiesOnly yes prevents SSH from trying all keys in ~/.ssh/.
-Makes connection faster and cleaner.
+IdentitiesOnly yes stops SSH from trying every key in ~/.ssh/.
+Makes connections faster and avoids confusing authentication errors.

 Alternative: Use Hetzner API

 Hetzner has an API for managing SSH keys.
-Could automate key rotation through their API:
+You could automate rotation through it:

 import requests